mirelark/VanishingRange/docs/architecture/data-architecture.md

 ### 1.1 Purpose

-This document describes the data architecture of VanishingRange — the structure, flow, classification, and governance of data from external authoritative sources through internal processing pipelines to public-facing presentation.
+This document describes the data architecture of VanishingRange: the structure, flow, classification, and governance of data from external authoritative sources through internal processing pipelines to public-facing presentation.
 It is intended to support development, maintenance, and transparency review of the system's data handling practices.

 ### 1.2 Scope